benwzj/benwzj.github.io/_posts/2022-05-05-context-react.md

 }
 ```
 {% endraw %}
 How to fix it?
-Using global reference, like state.
+Using global reference, like `state`.

 ## Think more before apply context